123noob1/VBA_clsEmailer/README.md

 -- <b>Example:</b>
 - Class/Form level

-'Option Explicit
+'''Option Explicit
 Private clsEmail as New clasEmailer

 Public Sub CreateEmail()
-    Call clsEmail.InitEmailContent(SubjectContent:= "This is a Subject line", _ BodyContent:= "This is a Body line", _ SendTo:= "abc@gmail.com; user1@hotmail.com") End Sub'
+    Call clsEmail.InitEmailContent(SubjectContent:= "This is a Subject line", _ BodyContent:= "This is a Body line", _ SendTo:= "abc@gmail.com; user1@hotmail.com") End Sub'''

 - Within procedure/function

-'Public Sub CreateEmail()
+'''Public Sub CreateEmail()
 Dim clsEmail As New clsEmailer

     Call clsEmail.InitEmailContent(SubjectContent:= "This is a Subject line", _